Germey/LaravelGeetest/README.md

 ## Configuration

-To get started, you need to publish all vendor assets using following command.
+To get started, you need to publish vendor assets using the following command.

 ```
 $ php artisan vendor:publish